Quickstart: Set up the IoT Hub Device Provisioning Service with Azure CLI

 az iot hub create --name my-sample-hub --resource-group my-sample-resource-group --location westus

-Create a provisioning service with the az iot dps create command.
+Create a Device Provisioning Service with the az iot dps create command.

 az iot dps create --name my-sample-dps --resource-group my-sample-resource-group --location westus